nobbs/nobbs/content/posts/kubectl-mapr-ticket/index.md

 Most of the Go-based Kubectl plugins out there make use of the following libraries:

-- [cobra](https://github.com/spf13/cobra) for creating the CLI interface - it is the same library that Kubectl itself uses
+- [cobra](https://github.com/spf13/cobra) for creating the CLI - it is the same library that Kubectl itself uses
 - [client-go](https://github.com/kubernetes/client-go) for interacting with the Kubernetes API - that's the official Kubernetes client library
 - [cli-runtime](https://github.com/kubernetes/cli-runtime) providing various helpers and utilities for writing Kubectl plugins to keep them consistent with the usual `kubectl` behavior

 ### The Cobra CLI Framework

 Cobra is a very powerful CLI framework for Go and probably the most popular one.
 It is used by Kubectl itself and many other CLI tools in the Kubernetes ecosystem.
-It provides a very simple and intuitive way to create a CLI interface with subcommands, flags, and arguments.
+It provides a very simple and intuitive way to create a CLI with subcommands, flags, and arguments.
 Even shell autocompletion can be implemented with just a few lines of code.

 Creating a basic `root` command with Cobra is as simple as this: